 – Put them back in their original container, or a velvet lined box.
 Never store them in plastic.

-– Do not put your pearls anywhere hot as the heat http://imagineear.com/pharmacy/buy-valium/ will discolour them.
+– Do not put your pearls anywhere hot as the heat will buy flagyl over the counter discolour them.
 Do not steam clean them for the same reason.

 – Do not clean pearls using any of the jewellery cleaners made for gold or silver jewellery.
 Also do not use the ultrasonic cleaning sets as the vibrations can cause the pearls to rub against each other.